knaidoo29/falcon/README.md

 # falcon

-A library of frequently used c++ functions for use in other pieces of code.
+A library of frequently used c++ functions and algorithms.